wildonion/uniXerr/core/ayoub/coiniXerr/README.md

 * coiniXerr engines, reset slot, mempool channel, runtime log, consensus and block validation process, transaction signature, block and merkle root and wallet address using Argon2 based on `XChaCha20Poly1305` end-to-end encryption

 * implementing Rafael runtime and onion actors

-* use `tcp_tx_emulator` method to send fake transactions to the coiniXerr nodes through the TCP Protocol

-* use `udp_tx_emulator` method to send fake transactions to the coiniXerr nodes through the UDP Protocol

-* use `rpc_tx_emulator` method to send fake transactions to the coiniXerr nodes through the RPC Protocol